Dear stressed out science student: here are the answers to your questions about #sciencelife.

 But 21 years later, thanks to a ton of support and mentors I’ve gained along the way, I am currently living my younger self’s dream (though now I think it’s kind of funny that this was my dream… kids are cute).
 And though I’m still at the beginning of my science career, I’ve picked up quite a few tips so far that are worth sharing for those who are still on the lookout for some guidance.

-Social media presents a valuable opportunity for open access and “high-throughput” science engagement and mentorship.
+Social media presents a valuable opportunity for open access and “high-throughput” science networking and mentorship.

 - Try research during your undergraduate degree (or sooner?) to see if you like it.
 And even then, it’ll be completely different doing it full time for a grad degree.
 I wouldn’t recommend doing a PhD just for the letters or title — it takes a long time and a LOT of mental energy, and I think the key to getting through it happily is doing it for the love of science.
 I decided to do a PhD because I knew that even if I didn’t end up doing research forever, I still had a few more pesky questions I wanted to find answers to (and alas my research has just provoked MORE questions than answers… as it always does).